Dynatrace/serverless-hotday-2019/README.md

 const doc = require('dynamodb-doc');
 const dynamo = new doc.DynamoDB();

-/**
- * Demonstrates a simple HTTP endpoint using API Gateway.
-You have full
- * access to the request and response payload, including headers and
- * status code.
- *
- * To scan a DynamoDB table, make a GET request with the TableName as a
- * query string parameter.
-To put, update, or delete an item, make a POST,
- * PUT, or DELETE request respectively, passing in the payload to the
- * DynamoDB API as a JSON body.
- */
 exports.handler = (event, context, callback) => {
     //console.log('Received event:', JSON.stringify(event, null, 2));